Skip to main content

 • Real-time state synchronization between all nodes of the system.

 • Cross-platform support.
-Can run on Windows, Linux and macOS, experimental support for Android and iOS.
-Runs on latest cross-platform .NET, .NET Core, the legacy .NET Framework and Mono.
+Can run on Windows, Linux, Android and macOS, with support for iOS.
+Runs on any .NET variant, including the latest cross-platform .NET, the legacy .NET Framework and Mono.

 • Declarative Object Modelling.
 Metadata driven design of common object schema used across servers and clients.